pfoundation/p.foundation/src/pages/crisisResponsePlan.md

 ### Emergency Internet Connectivity Zones (EICZs)

-_Pending MOU with LRC and IFRC_
+_Pending MOU with LRC _

-In collaboration with the Lebanese Red Cross , local communities, and P Foundation volunteers, we aim to establish over 50 Emergency Internet Connectivity Zones (EICZs) across secure Lebanese territories in the event of a conflict, prioritizing areas with a high influx of displaced individuals and erratic internet access.
+In collaboration with local partners, and P Foundation volunteers, we aim to establish over 50 Emergency Internet Connectivity Zones (EICZs) across secure Lebanese territories in the event of a conflict, prioritizing areas with a high influx of displaced individuals and erratic internet access.

 Each zone is equipped with multiple WiFi access points, facilitating easy internet access for the public.